noah-nuebling/mf-xcloc-editor/README.txt

         - .xcloc file automatically saves on every edit so users don't have to manually save and no data will be lost.
         - Small size – can be shipped in a bundle with your .xcloc files.
+        - Window and column resizing is less annoying than in Xcode

     Caveats:
         - I kinda hacked this together in a few days as a for-fun project.
 I made this specifically